sekika/kaidoku/docs/install.md

     Type h for help, c for showing a problem, q for quit. kaidoku-{{ site.version }}>

-You can get help of the command by typing 'h' (and Enter key), like this
+You can get help of the command by typing `h` (and Enter key), like this

 ```
 kaidoku-{{ site.version }}> h